1408bg/1408bg.github.io/easyhtml/README.md

 ### Build quickly!
 just uses the generate method
 ### Simple Use!
-Click the link and add it to your package
+Click the link and add it to your package📂
+---
 ## How to use?
 _Based on Proto 1 version_
 ### In Create a file